Niks2801/Hack-The-Box-Writeups/README.md

 Don't just collect flags.

-A successful HTB session should leave me with at least one new concept.
+Every HTB session should ideally answer four questions:

-What did I learn?
+1. What did I discover?

-       │
-       ▼
+2. Why did the vulnerability exist?

-Why did it work?
+3. Why did the exploit work?

-       │
-       ▼
-How would I recognize it again?
+4. How can I recognize the same vulnerability again?
-       │
-       ▼
-How could I exploit it on another target?

-The purpose of these writeups is learning and documentation, not simply reproducing solutions.
+The purpose of these writeups is learning, documentation, and building a reusable security knowledge base.

 ---